MONTGOMERY, Ala. (WSFA) - If you are looking for food, work, or other assistance during the coronavirus pandemic, resources are available.

-The State of Alabama has launched the website altogetheralabama.org - an online resource that will serve as a hub of information for the state’s response to the coronavirus crisis.
+The State of Alabama has launched the website altogetheralabama.org - an online resource that is a hub of information for the state’s response to coronavirus.

-The State also launched a separate website that provides real-time answers to questions about everything from the COVID-19, a symptom checker developed by UAB, and information on testing site locations.
+A separate website provides real-time answers to questions about everything from COVID-19, a symptom checker developed by UAB, and information on testing site locations.

 - Congress passed the Families First Coronavirus Act which gives people a bump in the amount of SNAP benefits they can receive.
 To apply for SNAP benefits you can go online to myalabama.gov.

-- The Montgomery Area Food Bank has a way for residents to easily find food pantries and assistance.
-Residents can go to this website, put in their zip code, and find the nearest food pantry locations.
-Information changes daily so be sure to call the pantry BEFORE showing up.
+- The Montgomery Area Food Bank has a way for residents to easily find food pantries and help.

-- The City of Montgomery has also established a food access hub offering an interactive map that lists providers offering free meals to students and others in need.
+- The City of Montgomery has a food access hub offering an interactive map that lists providers offering free meals to students and others in need.